Sharon Begley Science Reporting Fellowship

 How does the program work?

-Fellows will work at STAT’s Boston office alongside its team of experienced science and health reporters and editors to report and write articles for STAT.
-They will have opportunities for mentorship and to work with various teams.
+Fellows will work at STAT’s Boston office alongside its team of experienced science and health reporters and editors to report and write articles.
 At the same time, they will participate in KSJ training seminars and fellowship community events, have access to the MIT libraries, and be able to audit classes at MIT and Harvard.

 What are the benefits?